chrisbouchard/easyrepr/docs/guide.rst

 -------------------------

-If an ancestor class has an easyrepr :obj:`__repr__` method that uses :obj:`None` or :obj:`Ellipsis` (also spelled :any:`...`), that repr will include all attributes of the *object*, including those added by derived classes.
+If an ancestor class has an easyrepr :obj:`__repr__` method that uses :obj:`None` or :obj:`Ellipsis` (also spelled :any:`...`) to include all public attributes, that repr will include all attributes of the *object*, including those added by derived classes.

-This is not really a feature of inheritance --- any public attribute of the object, regardless of its source, would be included --- but it's worth noting in this section.
+This is not really a feature of inheritance --- *any* public attribute of the object, regardless of its source, would be included --- but it comes up most frequently with inheritance.

 .. code-block:: pycon
    :caption: Repr with simple inheritance